darkninja13/gsxlib/README.md

 ##About##
-GsxLib is a PHP library that simplifies communication with Apple's GSX web service API.
+GsxLib is a PHP library that simplifies communication with Apple's [GSX web service API][1].
 It frees the application developer from knowing the underlying PHP SOAP architecture and to some extent even the GSX API itself.
 GsxLib also tries to provide some performance benefits by minimizing the number of requests made to the servers as well as doing some rudimentary input validation (as opposed to burdening Apple's servers with totally invalid requests).